House of Wittelsbach: Activities during the Nazi regime, 1933–1945

 Before and during the Second World War, the Wittelsbachs were anti-Nazi.
 Crown Prince Rupert had earned Hitler's eternal enmity by opposing the Beer Hall Putsch in 1923.
 In 1933, shortly after Hitler's rise to power, he protested against the appointment of governors at the head of the federal states and thus the de facto abolition of German federalism.
-In 1938, he emigrated to Italy and, after the German Army occupied Italy in September 1943, went into hiding in Florence.
+In 1938, he immigrated to Italy and, after the German Army occupied Italy in September 1943, went into hiding in Florence.

 His son, Albrecht, Duke of Bavaria, initially left Germany for Hungary with his family, but was eventually arrested by the Gestapo in October 1944, after Germany had occupied Hungary in March.
 With his wife, four children and three half-sisters, he was sent to a series of Nazi concentration camps, including Oranienburg, Flossenbürg and Dachau.
 Badly hit by hunger and disease, the family barely survived.
 At the end of April 1945, they were liberated by the United States Third Army.